 Read through these dot points below and take anything that helps you reset your relationship to your tinnitus.

 NOTE: You can learn to take control of your focus.
 It takes daily practice.
 This is quite seriously a life changing skill and the most important point to digest.

 Our focus creates our perception of the world.
-What we see, hear, feel etc. Through ROCK STEADY or BEAUTIFUL BALANCE you will learn to develop techniques that fine-tune your capacity to focus with meaningful purpose.
+What we see, hear, feel etc. Through my ROCK STEADY program you can learn to develop techniques that fine-tune your capacity to focus with meaningful purpose.

 - If you focus upon tinnitus, search for it, talk about it or think about it… the brain makes it louder.
 Be honest with yourself.
 If you start to fall into the trap of searching for tinnitus you are likely to feed the cycle of tinnitus and make it louder.
 You are in control of your focus and this empowering.
 However, none of us are in control of our automatic thoughts- these will come and go all day long.
 You don’t need to control your thoughts.
 Nor the tinnitus… tinnitus just is what it is, sound that is generated within our biology.
 Keep reading to learn more.